parratia/webpage/content/post/light-sheet-fluorescence-microscopy/index.md

 This post describes the research developed during my MSc thesis in applied mathematics.
 The inverse problem that I shall explain was firstly established by Evelyn Cueva in her PhD thesis, where she also solved numerically this problem and a uniqueness theoretical result was demonstrated.
 My work consisted of demonstrating the stability of the inverse problem but I also proposed a new numerical algorithm based on deep learning techniques.

 The Light Sheet Fluorescence Microscope (LSFM in what follows) is a modern technique that allows biological researchers to observe live specimens and dynamical processes at high resolution in space and time.
-First, some relevant structures of the tissue are labelled with *fluorophores*, particles that can fluoresce.
+In fluorescence microscopes, first, some relevant structures of the tissue are labelled with *fluorophores*, particles that can fluoresce.
 Then, a light source excites the fluorophores and finally, they emit light at some frequency that is measured by cameras as shown in the figure.

 {{< figure library="true" src="LSFM.PNG" title="LSFM steps.
 First, fluorophores within a plane are excited and, second, they emit fluorescent light captured by cameras." numbered="true">}}

-The LSFM illuminates the specimen with thin light sheets, plane by plane, reducing the light exposure and, in consequence, photo-toxicity and photo-bleaching are not problems in this setting as opposed to other fluorescence microscopes.
+The main characteristic of the LSFM is that illuminates the specimen with thin light sheets, plane by plane, leading to optical sectioning.
+This approach reduces light exposure and, in consequence, photo-toxicity and photo-bleaching are trimmed down as opposed to other fluorescence microscopes.
+The latter allows long periods of time for acquisition among other benefits that make the LSFM one of the preferred techniques for 3D imaging of big specimens.
 As a result, this procedure gives a stack of 2D images along the direction of detection.
-However, as with almost every optical phenomena, it presents problems such as blurring
+However, as with almost every optical phenomena, it presents problems such as blurring, and shadows as the laser goes through the object.
+One of the reasons for this is the scattering that photons suffer, exciting fluorophores not only in the focal plane but also in close-plane.
+Hence, we want to reconstruct the fluorophore distribution from the images of the microscope, for which an inverse problem is established.

-The direct model is divided into two steps: **illumination** or **excitation** and **projection** or **fluorescence**.
+Thus, the direct model is divided into two steps: **illumination** or **excitation** and **projection** or **fluorescence**.
 A PDE describing the photon distribution is used for each step obtaining an explicit formula that shall be related to the solution of the heat equation in $\mathbb{R}$.

+## The model

+As a first idea, a 2D model is set, so, instead of considering a 3D specimen, we illuminate a 2D object and, instead of illuminating plane by plane, we illuminate lines or fibres of the specimen emitting laser beams at different heights.
+To move from this 2D model to the 3D one, the plane illumination shall be modelled with a collection of laser beams.

+{{< figure library="true" src="LSFM_2D.pdf" title="2D model for LSFM." numbered="true">}}

+### Illumination step

+For the illumination step, it is considered the Fermi pencil-beam equation, which describes the transport of photons in a highly scattering and highly peaked forward regime when emitted from height $y=0$.
+The equation is as follows:

+$$\left\{ \begin{array}{rcl}
+(\partial_x + \theta_y \partial_y +\lambda(x,h) - \psi(x,h) \partial_{ \theta_y}^2)u(x,y,\theta_y) & = & 0 \\
+u(x_h,y,\theta_y) & = & \delta_h(y)\delta_0(\theta_y)\\
+x\in(x_h,\infty), y\in \mathbb{R}, \theta_y\in \mathbb{R} &&
+\end{array}\right.$$

+### Fluorescence step